aws/mynah-ui/docs/DATAMODEL.md

 ```

 Since you can give unlimited form items with several different types, it might be good to know that some attributes are only applicable to some types.
 Like `options` attribute is only getting used by `select` and `radiogroup` items.
 Or `placeholder` is only getting used by `textarea`, `textinput` and `numericinput`.

+`validationPattenrs` works only for textual inputs.
+You can define one or more validation regex patterns, use an operator between them as `AND` or `OR`.
+You can show individual error messages for each validation or use one generic message if the combined validation fails (Might be useful for `OR` operator).

 **Another thing which might be interesting** is to know that if you set the `select` or the `radiogroup` mandatory, they'll be rendered as the first item's of them selected if you don't provide an initial value.
 And you cannot deselet a radio item in any case.
 For select, if it is mandatory there won't be the option `Please select...`